 3. For the amount of purchase consideration

 New Firm A/c Dr.

 To Realisation A/c

 (Purchase consideration due from the new firm)

 4. For assets taken over by the proprietor

 Capital A/c Dr.

 To Realisation A/c

 (Assets taken over by the proprietor)

 5. For realisation of assets not taken over by the new firm

-Bank A/c Dr.
+0. Bank A/c Dr.

-To Realisation A/c
+To Realisation A/c DI.

 (Realisation of assets not taken over by the new firm)

+L

-6. For recording of unrecorded assets
+6. For recording of unrecorded assets Assets A/c Dr

-Assets A/C Dr.
+Dr.

 To Capital A/c

-(Unrecorded assets are recorded)

-7. For realisation of unrecorded assets
+7 (Unrecorded assets are recorded) For realisation of unrecorded assets

+7. D

 Bank A/c Dr.

 To Assets A/c

 (Realisation of unrecorded assets)

-(Note: If unrecorded assets are taken over by the new firm, it is also transferred to Realisation Account along with other as: sets.)
+(Note: If unrecorded assets are taken over by the new firm, it is also transferred to Realisation Account along with other as scats )

+8. 55013.7

-8. For payment of liabilities not taken over
+0. For payment of liabilities not taken over Realisation A/c Dr

-Realisation A/c Dr.
+Dr.

 To Bank A/c

-(Payment of liabilities not taken overby the new firm)
+0 (Payment of liabilities not taken overby the new firm)

-9. For recording of unrecorded liabilities
+9. For recording of unrecorded liabilities D

 Capital A/c Dr.

 To Liabilities A/c

-(Being the unrecorded liabilities are recorded)
+10 (Being the unrecorded liabilities are recorded)

-10. For payment of unrecorded liabilities
+10. For payment of unrecorded liabilities -

 Liabilities A/c Dr.

-To Bank A/c
+To Bank A/C

 (Payment of unrecorded liabilities)

-(Note: If unrecorded liabilities are taken over by the new firm,
+(Note : If unrecorded liabilities are taken over by the new firm,

-it is also transferred to Realisation Account along with other liab ilities.)
+it is also transferred to Realisation Account along with other r liabilities.)

 11. For liabilities taken over by the proprietor

 Realisation A/c Dr.

 To Capital A/c

 (Being liabilities assumed by the proprietor)

 12. For realisation expenses

 Realisation A/c Dr.

 To Bank A/c

 (Realisation expenses paid)

 13. For profit on realisation

 Realisation A/c Dr.

 To Capital A/c

 (Profit on realisation transferred to Capital Account)

 14. For loss on realisation

 Capital A/c Dr.

 To Realisation A/c

 (Loss on realisation transferred to Capital Account)

 15. For accumulated profits / reserves

 Reserves A/c Dr.

 Profit and Loss A/c Dr.

 To Capital A/c

 (Undrawn profits transferred to Capital Account)

 16. For accumulated losses

 Capital A/c Dr.

 To Profit and Loss A/c (if any)

 (Accumulated losses transferred to Capital A/c))

 17. For settlement of purchase consideration by the New firm

 Capital in New Firm A/c Dr.

 To New Firm A/c

 (Settlement of purchase consideration)

 18. For final adjustment

 Capital A/c Dr.

 To Capital in New Firm A/c

 To Bank A/c (if any)

+(Final adjustment to close the books of account)